anshikamarmat08/E-Commerce-Platform/README.md

-# Using Spring Boot for Backend and MySQl database
+# Using Spring Boot for Backend and MySQL database